Welcome to Volume 3, Issue #95 of Guitar Noise News!

 Now that I’m wrapping up work on “The Complete Idiot’s Guide to Playing Rock Guitar,” things will hopefully soon settle back into a semblance of normalcy.
 Once I catch my breath, the plan is to get back into Guitar Noise lessons and Podcasts and to try to make up for missing so much time these last two months.

-“Taylor” for our examples.
-Plus, just to prove how important it is to be able to read rhythms, I’m working up an acoustic arrangement of the Jackson 5′s “I Want You Back.”
+Just to prove how important it is to be able to read rhythms, I’m working up an acoustic arrangement of the Jackson 5′s “I Want You Back.”

 Exploring Music With Darrin Koltow